shotstack/shotstack-studio-sdk/readme.md

 - WYSIWYG text editing
 - Multi-track, drag-and-drop clip manipulation with snap-to-grid
 - Use in conjunction with the [Shotstack Edit API](https://shotstack.io/docs/guide/getting-started/hello-world-using-curl/) to render video
-- Export to video using browser-based FFmpeg
+- Export to video via the browser

 ## Installation